For people that are abnormally cold due to their Lyme, Bartonella, or Babesia infections

 He reported having a greater amount of energy and increased clarity in his thinking.
 Work tasks that required mental mental concentration and focus, became easier and easier for Gerald.
 He found that he had enough energy to restart exercising again.
 By increasing his dose of warming herbs, Gerald’s morning temperature was raised to around 98 degrees Fahrenheit.
 Also, his recurring symptoms were less frequent and less severe.
 Warming herbs can help the immune system to heat up and fight off multiple infections.

 Warming herbs can help the immune system to cook off infections

 My outdoor adventure had a happy ending.
-We were able to find dry kindling, restart the fire and dry off after the rain passed.
+After the rain passed, we were able to find dry kindling, restart the fire and dry off.
 Similarly, warming herbs can help restart the immune system’s ability to heat up the body and kill off multiple infections.
 Since some of these herbs are contraindicated in people with excess heat or dryness, work with a Lyme literate herbalist knowledgeable in warming herbs to develop a proper, safe, and effective strategy for your condition.

 1. Klinghardt, D. A Deep Look Beyond Lyme.
 2012 Physician’s Round Table.
 January 28th, 2012.
 Tampa, FL.

 3. Kano Y, Zong QN, Komatsu K. Pharmacological properties of galenical preparation.
 XIV.
 Body temperature retaining effect of the Chinese traditional medicine, “goshuyu-to” and component crude drugs.
 Chem Pharm Bull (Tokyo).
 1991 Mar;39(3):690-2. http://www.ncbi.nlm.nih.gov/pubmed/2070449